 The average house brick wall is designed to soak in moisture and then dry out as soon as the rain has stopped.
 This is why most modern homes have two walls separated by a cavity, this keeps the moisture off the inner wall so your plaster stays dry.

 Unfortunately, house bricks aren’t supposed to be saturated with water permanently.
 If they are, there’s a good chance they will crack or spall in the winter when the temperature drops below freezing and the moisture in the bricks expands.

 A house wall that is subject to a constant or regular soaking is also more likely to transfer the moisture to the inner wall or develop mould/damp patches.

 The Best Solution

-You’re probably thinking that the first course of action is to seal the bricks.
+If you have an issue with a wet wall, you might be thinking that the best course of action is to seal the bricks.